SalFin99/SalFin99/README.md

-- 👋 Hi, I’m @SalFin99
-- 👀 I’m interested in climate and resource economics and circular economy
+- 👋 Hi, I’m Salvatore and I study resource economics
-- 🌱 I’m currently learning Python for applied econometrics
-- 📫 How to reach me salfinizio.99@gmail.com

 <!---
 SalFin99/SalFin99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.